AaltoSciComp/scicomp-docs/triton/accounts.rst

 - NOT for: study projects

-  - There are other resources for this, see :doc:`/aalto/welcomestudents`
+  - There are other resources for this, see :doc:`/aalto/welcomestudents`.
   - If you are a student doing a course project in which you join a research group and contribute to research, you fit in the research category and may use Triton.
-You should be clear about this in your request, put your research supervisor (not course instructor) as supervisor.
+(For example, your work will guide future research directions.
+Your work may lead to a publication someday, even if not an active part of this project.
+The project comes from research ideas)  You should be clear about this in your request and indicate *research* supervisor (Professer/Lecturer level, not course instructor or thesis course supervisor).
 The supervisor should respond to an email confirming the account.

 - Students coming to one of our :doc:`Scientific Computing in Practice courses </training/scip/index>` which uses Triton..
 You will be